Different Types of Tents Explained (with Photos)

 • Very light: Less than 1000 grams per person

-• Freestanding: The tent can be set up and taken down quickly
+• Freestanding: set up and taken down quickly

 • The low profile ensures wind stability